 Reasons to Increase Suboxone Dose

-In some cases, it’s not that your body isn’t absorbing enough of the medication but that your dosage might simply be too low.
+In some cases, it’s not that your body isn’t absorbing enough of the medication but that your dosage might be too low.
 The most telling signs that this is the case are if you experience any withdrawal-like symptoms, which include:

 - Abdominal cramps